yt-dlp/yt-dlp/README.md

 # MODIFYING METADATA

-The metadata obtained the the extractors can be modified by using `--parse-metadata` and `--replace-in-metadata`
+The metadata obtained the extractors can be modified by using `--parse-metadata` and `--replace-in-metadata`

 `--replace-in-metadata FIELDS REGEX REPLACE` is used to replace text in any metadata field using [python regular expression](https://docs.python.org/3/library/re.html#regular-expression-syntax).
 [Backreferences](https://docs.python.org/3/library/re.html?highlight=backreferences#re.sub) can be used in the replace string for advanced use.